Kipper und Wipper

-Kipper und Wipper (Kipper- und Wipperzeit, literally "Tipper and See-saw time") was a financial crisis during the start of the Thirty Years' War (1618–1648).
+Kipper und Wipper (Kipper- und Wipperzeit, literally "Kipper and Wipper time") was a financial crisis during the start of the Thirty Years' War (1618–1648).
 Starting around 1621, city-states in the Holy Roman Empire began to heavily debase currency in order to raise revenue for the Thirty Years' War, as effective taxation did not exist.
-More and more mints were established until the debased metal coins were so worthless that children allegedly played with them in the street, which became the basis for Leo Tolstoy's short story "Ivan the Fool".
+More and more mints were established until the debased metal coins were so worthless that children allegedly played with them in the street.